 This process continues with file based video records.
 When the camera signal is recorded, an algorithmic process compresses the video information into a more efficient representation of the image information to reduce the overall data volume.
 If enough information is removed then the loss of image quality is visible.
 The advantage of reducing the video file size is that transporting, archiving and processing the smaller files are much more efficient.

 To provide the greatest efficiency and utility while preserving the quality of the original image as much as possible the M3RS creates two separate file records for each video record.
 The MASTER file with the highest quality is encoded in 15 minute runtime segments using the Apple ProRes 422HQ video CODEC (coder/decoder).
 This format uses only intra-frame encoding with all of the information needed to reconstruct a frame contained within the frame data set.
 This allows single frame still captures and frame-accurate editing.
 The file sizes generated for 1920x1080 60P are about 198GB for each hour of video.
 The large size of Master level files (about 50GB for 15 minute file record) requires a 10GB Ethernet connection to the storage server to quickly retrieve a video record.
 Simultaneously a lower level MEZZANINE file is created using a higher level of bit reduction creating a 20GB file per hour of video (5GB for a 15 minute file record).
 Mezzanine files can be easily retrieved and viewed from most MBARI computers.
 (Uses of mezzanine files?
-Put in processing).
+Casual browsing, outline annotation, machine learning..Put in processing).
 Master and mezzanine video files are encoded in 15 minute runtime segments.
 The original plan included also generating proxy level files, but the implementation did not.
-Why?
+We may use proxy versions in the future, especially for external distribution Why?

 ILLUSTRATION (Different video formats used and proposed at MBARI and ProRes encoded data volumes?)

 File naming conventions (including critical camera metadata).
 The shipboard video recording system uses file naming conventions that allow automatic cataloging and retrieval with the Video Asset Manager application (see processing below).
-DESCRIBE FILE NAMING COVENTIONS?
+Deployment ID put in full example (njs: see DMO discussion) (at MBARI and Imaging Workshop URI) DESCRIBE FILE NAMING COVENTIONS?

 The MBARI Video Annotation and Reference System (VARS) application provides real-time shipboard recording support for capturing still images from the ROV main camera video streams as well as real-time annotation of the images.